 Urban Vegetable Gardening

 How to grow edibles in pots and planters

 FOR SOME gardeners, growing vegetables in containers is a necessity.
-Urban gardeners make use of rooftops, balconies, alleyways, sidewalks or whatever little space they have available.
+Urban gardening make use of rooftops, balconies, alleyways, sidewalks or whatever little space the gardener has available.
 Gardeners with physical disabilities find that growing vegetables in containers makes them far easier to reach and tend.
-Gardeners with difficult soil conditions (sand, stone, clay, permafrost …) can't really grow vegetables any other way.
-And others find it's a way to avoid sharing their harvest with deer or woodchucks.
+Property with difficult soil conditions (sand, stone, clay, permafrost …) make growing vegetables especially challenging.
+And even in urban areas, gardeners often find container gardening is a way to avoid sharing their harvest with deer, rabbits and woodchucks.

 If you are new to growing vegetables in containers, or have had limited success, here are a few tips to help you succeed.